MaCFP/macfp-db/Extinction/FM_Burner/Experimental_Data/Emission_probe/README.md

 ## Emission Probe Experimental Data Files

 #### 01-Output_mean_Intensity.csv
 The file contains the mean radiation intensity of 1.6 cm optical interrogation spacing, and wavelengths of 950 and 675 nm.
-The data were measured at 1.0D (1 of burner diameter), 1.5D, 2.0D, 2.5D, 3.0D, and 3.5D heights, and different radiuses, in normal air condition.
+The data were measured at 1.0D (1 of burner *outer* diameter), 1.5D, 2.0D, 2.5D, 3.0D, and 3.5D heights, and different radiuses, in normal air condition.

 #### 02-Output_rms_Intensity.csv
 The file contains the RMS value of the radiation intensity fluctuation at the same locations as 1.